|

 it was rediculous to tell the Marines that they

-armament).
+effective armament.
 I held a copy of

 CNO's message up and asked the names of the people who I